cloudyr/rmote/README.md

     I also add port 8100 so I can forward shiny apps back to my local machine on a dedicated port.

-3. On the remote machine launch R and install rmote (one time only)
+3. On the remote machine launch R and install the latest version of servr and rmote (one time only)

     ```
+    install.packages('servr', repos = 'http://yihui.name/xran')
     devtools::install_github("hafen/rmote")`
     ```

 4. Run the following in R on the remote:

     ```r
-    library(rmote)
-    rmote_server_init()
+    rmote::start_rmote()
     ```

-    To view some of the options for this, see `?rmote_server_init`.
+    To view some of the options for this, see `?start_rmote`.
 One option is the port, which needs to match the one your forwarded in step 2 (4321 is the default.)

 5. On your local machine, open up your web browser to `localhost:4321`

     Now as you create compatible plots on your remote machine, your browser on your local machine will automatically update to show the results.
-For example, try running each of the following in succession:
+For example, try running each of the following in succession on the server:

     ```r
     ?plot